timestee/go/README.md

   manipulation, and capturing of STDOUT and STDERR
 - `dsa` contains data structures and algorithms like collections and sorting, identifier generation, e.g. UUIDs, map/reduce, times, and semantic versions
-- `net` groups the work with the network like RESTful Web Applications and JSON Web Tokens
+- `net` groups the work with the network like web applications and JSON Web Tokens (JWT)
 - `text` simplifies life with text data, text based configurations in the LISP like simple markup language SML, with schemeless JSON, and the processing of continuously written text lines